-Use clean brushes and clean water when making watercolor Christmas cards.
+Use clean brushes and clean water when making watercolor greeting cards.
 This will make sure that your colors stay clean and true.

-Here are two simple handmade Christmas cards I created for this holiday season.
+Here are three simple handmade Christmas cards I created for the holidays season.
 The first one is that of a hand drawn snowman with a rubber stamped snowflake frame.

 Snowmen are easy to draw.
 Draw a circle for the head then add a heavy bottom oblong or egg shape.
 Two dots for the eyes, a kind of triangle for the carrot nose and more dots for the snowman's mouth.
 Then two twigs for the arms.
 And there's your simple snowman.